Hadryan/features_extractor/README.md

 project demo.
 The project demo requires a minimal home set up, please see the section at the bottom of this readme.

+***
+    This code was ported from a Google Colab notebook, with some modification for offline use.
+    A copy of the notebook can be found in this repository:

+    respiratory_audio_sorting_notebook.ipynb
+***

 FeatureExtractor has the following dependencies.
 They may be installed with pip3 install:

 numpy